Manoto

 Manoto (من و تو, lit.
 'You and I') is an international free-to-air Persian language general entertainment channel launched in October 2010, owned by Marjan Television Network.
 It is based in London and its programs included documentaries, films, series, news and reports.
+Manoto promotes Iranian monarchism, and backs former Crown Prince Reza Pahlavi.

 The channel ceased satellite broadcasting on 31 January 2024, but continued to operate via social media platforms such as Instagram, Facebook, X, and YouTube.
 In 2025, Manoto returned as a subscription service internationally, and free-to-air in Iran via satellite.

 Overview

 Marjan Television Network was established by Kayvan Abbassi and Marjan Abbassi.

 Manoto's funding came from venture capitalists, according to a 2011 report on human rights and information access in Iran by the Foreign Policy Centre, a UK-based independent think tank.
 The report did not name the venture capital firms behind the station.
 However, many Iranian analysts believed that the channel was promoting Iran's ousted monarchy.

 Kayvan and Marjan Abbassi, the UK-based Iranian couple who launched Manoto 1, in 2010, stayed out of the media spotlight.
 They and other Manoto 1 officials had usually declined to comment for their company and TV channel despite repeated requests for interviews.